xamma/KubeS3/Readme.md

 Reverse Proxy

 ## The app
 Fullstack-App for uploading data to S3 storage via RestAPI and SPA.
+Written in Microservice-Architecture.

 ## How to run